Affiliate links on SoundGuys may earn us a commission. Learn more.

 Of course, maybe you think the Nothing Ear (stick) looks cool.
 You should look at the Nothing Ear 1, which fits better, cancels noise better, and sounds better than the Ear (stick).
 For the improved fit and sound, it’s worth the price difference of $53.99 at Amazon.

-A more flexible option than the Nothing Ear (stick) is something with noise cancelling and a transparency mode for the times when you want to block out noise, or want to pipe some of the environment into your ears.
-For not much difference in price (at $99.99 at Amazon), the Samsung Galaxy Buds 2 ought to satisfy plenty of Android owners, supplying a good sound and reasonably good active noise cancelling. iPhone users should check out first generation of Apple AirPods Pro, which saw a price drop to $199 at Amazon when the AirPods Pro (2nd generation) came out.
+A more flexible option than the Nothing Ear (stick) is something with noise canceling and a transparency mode for the times when you want to block out noise, or want to pipe some of the environment into your ears.
+For not much difference in price (at $99.99 at Amazon), the Samsung Galaxy Buds 2 ought to satisfy plenty of Android owners, supplying a good sound and reasonably good active noise canceling. iPhone users should check out first generation of Apple AirPods Pro, which saw a price drop to $179.99 at Best Buy when the AirPods Pro (2nd generation) came out.
 With a better fit and some Apple exclusive features like Spatial Audio and the H1 chip, it’s a wise pick.